rafalp/Misago/docs/developers/decorators.rst

 :py:func:`misago.users.decorators.deny_authenticated`

-This decorator will block requests made to view if user is authenticated, displaying page with friendly error message in its stead.
+This decorator will block requests made to view if user is authenticated, displaying page with error message or returning JSON/XML in its stead.

 deny_guests